Image Credit: Prosci.com

 The primary reason to run a customer journey mapping project is to drive customer-focused change.
 That’s what we heard when we asked customer experience practitioners to rate their success with their journey mapping project.
 A successful journey mapping project is one where change is made from the results.

-Driving change requires a strong model, and at Heart of the Customer we’re fans of Prosci’s ADKAR Change Management Model.
+Driving change requires a strong model, and at Heart of the Customer, we’re fans of Prosci’s ADKAR Change Management Model.
 ADKAR stands for:

-- Awareness of the need to change
+Awareness: Be aware of the need to change.

 The model is typically (but not always) sequential in nature.
 Before you can create a better customer experience, you need to be aware of the need to improve, but you also must want to change.
 Many change programs fail because they assume that communication will solve the problem.
 While communication can help your teams understand that change is needed, that’s hardly sufficient.
 I know that cookies are bad for me.
 But telling me that doesn’t make it any easier to avoid them!
 Until your employees have the desire to do things differently, they’ll quickly go back to their old ways.

 A journey mapping project is primarily aimed at the Knowledge part of the model.
 When a customer calls us, the person talking with us typically knows that change is needed, and they almost always want to drive change.
 But they typically don’t know just what needs to be changed or how to change it.
 Journey mapping fills this gap.
-The biggest problem CX pros make is to assume this is sufficient – they now have the knowledge, so everything should be ready to change, right?
+The biggest problem CX pros make is assuming this is sufficient – they now have the knowledge, so everything should be ready to change, right?

 Of course, that’s not how it works.
 While our direct client is at the Knowledge stage of the model, their broader employee base is often unaware of the need to change or lacks the desire to change.